Medabots/medarot1/README.md

 # Make

-1. Name the Medarot 1 KABUTO v1.1 ROM 'baserom.gbc' and drop it in the project root
+1. Name the Medarot 1 KABUTO v1.1 ROM 'baserom.gb' and drop it in the project root
 1. Execute make (optionally pass -j)
 	* The master branch will execute cmp to verify the output matches the original